mah0001/metadata-editor-docs-v2/documenting_document.md

 - **`translated_title`**: A translation of the title of the document.
 Special characters should be properly displayed, such as accents and other stress marks or different alphabets.

 - **`authors`**: The authors should be listed in the same order as they appear in the source itself, which is not necessarily alphabetical.
-  - **`first_name`** The first name of the author.
-  - **`initial`** The initials of the author.
-  - **`last_name`** The last name of the author.
-  - **`affiliation`** The affiliation of the author.
-  - **`author_id`** The author ID in a registry of academic researchers such as the [Open Researcher and Contributor ID (ORCID)](https://orcid.org/).
+The information on authors include each author's `first_name`, `initials`, `last_name`, `affiliation`, and `author_id`.
+The author ID is an identifier in a registry of academic researchers such as the [Open Researcher and Contributor ID (ORCID)](https://orcid.org/).
+This is a repeatable element, as a person may have multiple IDs.
+When entered in the Metadata Editor, this information should therefore include the `type` of identifier (for example "ORCID") and the identifier itself (`id`).
+An option is also provided to enter the author's `full_name`.
-     - **`type`** The type of ID, i.e. the identification of the registry that assigned the author's identifier, for example "ORCID".
-     - **`id`** The ID of the author in the registry mentioned in `type`.
-  - **`full_name`** The full name of the author.
 This element should only be used when the first and last name of an author cannot be distinguished, i.e. when elements `first_name` and `last_name` cannot be filled out.
-This element can also be used when the author of a document is an organization or other type of entity.
+This element can also be used when the author of a document is an entity, not a person.

 - **`editors`** If the source is a text within an edited volume, it should be listed under the name of the author of the text used, not under the name of the editor.
 The name of the editor should however be provided in the bibliographic citation, in accordance with a [reference style](https://awelu.srv.lu.se/sources-and-referencing/using-a-reference-style/elements-of-the-reference-list/).
-  - **`first_name`** The first name of the editor.
-  - **`initial`** The initials of the editor.
-  - **`last_name`** The last name of the editor.
-  - **`affiliation`** The affiliation of the editor.
+The information on an editor includes the editor's `first_name`, `initial`, `last_name`, and `affiliation`.

 - **`date_created`** The date, preferably entered in ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY), when the document was produced.
 This can be different from the date the document was published, made available, and from the temporal coverage.
-The document "Nigeria - Displacement Report" by the International Organization for Migration (IOM) shown below provides an example of this.
-The document was produced in November 2020 (`date_created`), refers to events that occurred between 21 September and 10 October 2021 (`temporal_coverage`), and was published (`date_published`) on 28 January 2021.

 - **`date_available`** The date, preferably entered in ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY), when the document was made available.
 This is different from the date it was published (see element `date_published` below).
-This element will not be used frequently.

 - **`date_modified`** The date, preferably entered in ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY), when the document was last modified.

 - **`date_published`** The date, preferably entered in ISO 8601 format (YYYY-MM-DD or YYYY-MM or YYYY), when the document was published.

 - **`identifiers`** This element is used to enter document identifiers (IDs) other than the catalog ID entered in the `title_statement` (`idno`).
 It can for example be a Digital Object Identifier (DOI), an International Standard Book Number (ISBN), or an International Standard Serial Number (ISSN).
 The ID entered in the `title_statement` can be repeated here (the `title_statement` does not provide a `type` parameter; if a DOI, ISBN, ISSN, or other standard reference ID is used as `idno`, it is recommended to repeat it here with the identification of its `type`).
-  - **`type`** The type of identifier, for example "DOI", "ISBN", or "ISSN".
+The information on an identifier includes two components: the `type` of identifier (for example "DOI", "ISBN", or "ISSN"), and the `identifier` itself.
-  - **`identifier`** The identifier itself.

 - **`type`** This describes the nature of the resource.
-It is highly recommended to select a value from a controlled vocabulary (which should then be embedded in the metadata template), which could for example include the following options:
+It is highly recommended to select a value from a controlled vocabulary.
+The vocabulary can be entered in the metadata template (see section *Designing templates*), and could for example include the following options:
-  - "article"
+  - article
-  - "book"
+  - book
-  - "booklet"
+  - booklet
-  - "collection"
+  - collection
-  - "conference proceedings"
+  - conference proceedings
-  - "manual"
+  - manual
-  - "master thesis"
+  - master thesis
-  - "patent"
+  - patent
-  - "PhD thesis"
+  - PhD thesis
-  - "proceedings"
+  - proceedings
-  - "technical report"
+  - technical report
-  - "working paper"
+  - working paper
-  - "website"
+  - website
-  - "other".
+  - other

-  Specialized agencies may want to create their own controlled vocabularies; for example, a national statistical agency may need options like
+  Specialized agencies may want to create more specific controlled vocabularies.
+For example, a national statistical agency may use options like:
+  - Statistical Yearbooks
+  - Survey and Census Reports
+  - Analytical and Thematic Reports
+  - Statistical Bulletins
+  - News Releases
+  - Methodological and Technical Reports
+  - Metadata and Documentation Reports
-  - "press release"
+  - Annual Reports
-  - "methodology document"
+  - Administrative Documents
-  - "protocol"
+  - Legal Documents
-  - "yearbook".
+  - Tenders

   The `type` element can be used to create a "Document type" facet (filter) in a data catalog.
 If the controlled vocabulary is such that it contains values that are not mutually exclusive (i.e. if a document could possibly have more than one type), the element `type` cannot be used as it is not repeatable.
 In such case, the solution is to provide the type of document as `tags`, in a `tag_group` that could for example be named *type* or *document_type*.
 Note also that the Dublin Core provides a controlled vocabulary (the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-7)) for the `type` element, but this vocabulary is related to the types of resources (dataset, event, image, software, sound, etc.), not the type of document which is what we are interested in here.

 - **`status`** The status of the document.
 The status of the document should (but does not have to) be provided using a controlled vocabulary, for example with the following options:
-  - "first draft"
+  - first draft
-  - "draft"
+  - draft
-  - "reviewed draft"
+  - reviewed draft
-  - "final draft"
+  - final draft
-  - "final".
+  - final
  Most documents published in a catalog will likely be "final".

 - **`description`** This element is used to provide a brief description of the document (not an abstract, which would be provided in the field `abstract`).
 It should not be used to provide content that is contained in other, more specific elements.
 As stated in the [Dublin Core Usage Guide](https://www.dublincore.org/specifications/dublin-core/usageguide/elements/), "Since the `description` field is a potentially rich source of indexable terms, care should be taken to provide this element when possible.
 Best practice recommendation for this element is to use full sentences, as description is often used to present information to users to assist in their selection of appropriate resources from a set of search results."

 - **`toc`** The table of content of the document, provided as a single string element, i.e. with no structure (an structured alternative is provided with the field `toc_structured` described below).
 This element is also a rich source of indexable terms which can contribute to document discoverability; care should thus be taken to use it (or the `toc_structured` alternative) whenever possible.

-- **`toc_structured`** This element is used as an alternative to `toc` to provide a <u>structured</u> table of content.
+- **`toc_structured`** This element is used as an alternative to `toc` to provide a structured table of content.
 The element contains a repeatable block of sub-elements which provides the possibility to define a hierarchical structure:
   - **`id`** A unique identifier for the element of the table of content.
 For example, the `id` for Chapter 1 could be "1" while the `id` for section 1 of chapter 1 would be "11".
   - **`parent_id`** The `id` of the parent section (e.g., if the table of content is divided into chapters, themselves divided into sections, the `parent_id` of a section would be the id of the chapter it belongs to.)
   - **`name`** The label of this section of the table of content (e.g., the chapter or section title)